Wildomar, California: History

 In January 1885, Collier, Graham, and Heald made a map of Blocks K, L and M of the Elsinore area, recording the maps with San Diego County in October of that year.
 In February 1885, Collier and Graham purchased Franklin Heald's one-third interest in the 2600 acre of unsold land south-east of Corydon Road.
 Heald took full interest in the unsold land to the north-west of the Corydon Road line.

 Collier and Graham made a map of the Wildomar townsite in December 1885, recording it with San Diego County on November 20, 1886.
 The name Wildomar was derived by combining the names of the new town's founders, Wil for William Collier, do for Donald Graham, and mar for Margaret Collier Graham, wife of Donald Graham and sister of William Collier.

 In 1886 a new school was built, along with a post office and railroad depot.
 By 1887, Wildomar could boast a large hotel, livery stable, blacksmith shop, numerous stores, a lumber yard, and a park.
 A Methodist-Episcopalian church was built in 1888 across from the new school just north-west of Central Avenue.
 In October 1887, Collier and Graham made a map of the Santa Rosa addition to Wildomar, an addition of about 1500 acre purchased from Parker Dear, owner of the Rancho Santa Rosa who was attempting to develop a town he called Linda Rosa further south on the rail-line.
 This new map was recorded February 10, 1892, in the San Diego County records.

 By the start of the 20th century, Wildomar even had its own newspaper, The Transcript.
 The railroad, however, continued to be plagued by washouts and within a few years, the rail connection south from Temecula to San Diego were abandoned.
 With fewer trains, Wildomar's development slowed.
 Then, in 1935, rail service to Wildomar was abandoned and the rails were pulled up back to Pinacate.
 Wildomar was almost a forgotten community.
-Then, in 1985, the Temecula Valley Freeway (I-15) was completed, bringing with it a new wave of interest in the area.
+Then, in the early 1980s, the Temecula Valley Freeway (I-15) was completed, bringing with it a new wave of interest in the area.
 Once again, Wildomar had begun to grow and experience new prosperity.

 The citizens of Wildomar and Sedco Hills voted on February 5, 2008, to incorporate.
 Wildomar became the 25th city in Riverside County on July 1, 2008.

+The city was an important place for honey production.